 Curl BC launched CAN Curl in the 2010-2011 season, thanks to funding from the Canucks for Kids Fund, the Canadian Curling Association (CCA) and the Canadian Paralympic Committee (CPC).
 CAN Curl is a first contact introduction to floor curling for individuals with a disability.
 Using specialized indoor curling equipment paired with additional adaptive equipment, participants are given an opportunity to try the tactical and strategic sport in a gym setting.
 The sessions are facilitator lead 45 minute to 2 hours in length.
 Pizzeria, Curbowling, The More the Merrier and many more fun drills, skills, games and cheers are but some of what participants experience.

-To inquire about booking a CAN Curl session please contact Elisabeth Walker-Young, Curl BC Educational Programs Manager (604-333-3622).
+To inquire about booking a CAN Curl session please contact Will Sutton, Curl BC Educational Programs Manager (604-333-3622).

 CAN Curl More: Discover Wheelchair Curling Clinics